 Look for a fairly strong and sweet aroma (they will not smell as strong if they are cold).

-Those originating from Japan have clear yellow, brown or yellow-brown skin while those from China are clear-skinned and green-yellow.
+Those originating from Japan tend to have clear yellow, brown or yellow-brown skin while those from China tend toward clear-skinned and green-yellow varieties.

 Avoid Asian pears that are soft, wrinkled, have numerous scuff marks or are obviously bruised.

 Handle with care, especially when fully ripe.
 Ripen in a cool, dark place.
 Pear may be refrigerated for a long time.